The L-sit is a classic isometric exercise that works your entire body, emphasizing the abdominal muscles.

 Exercises like planks and side planks are also a great way to help build core strength.
 I recommend practicing them concurrently or as a precursor to the L-sit.
 If your abs are strong and you’re still having trouble doing an L-sit, tight hamstrings might be what is preventing you.
 A consistent stretching regimen can gradually loosen your hamstrings, but it will require patience and diligence.

-If you don’t have bars or handles, you can try working your L-sit on the ground.
+If you don’t have bars or an elevated surface, you can try working your L-sit on the ground.
 Bear in mind that this is more challenging due to the fact that you have less leeway to lift into the hold.

 Begin with your palms flat or try holding yourself up on your fingertips.
 Once you can hold a full L-sit for 30 seconds, you are ready to progress to harder core exercises like front levers, back levers and the infamous human flag.